Children’s social care complaints

 What to do if you are not satisfied

-Please talk to your practitioner (for example, a social worker) or their manager first of all.
+Talk to your practitioner (for example, a social worker) or their manager first of all.
 Many issues are best and more quickly addressed through the professionals you are already working with.

 If you are still not satisfied, you may wish to make a formal complaint.
-Some complaints may come under the Council’s corporate complaints procedures, but most complaints about children’s social care will be dealt under the statutory Children Act complaint process.
+Some complaints may come under our corporate complaints procedures, but most complaints about children’s social care will be dealt under the statutory Children Act complaint process.
 This is explained in detail getting the best from complaints.
-There are 4 possible stages to the process:

 Stage 1: local resolution

-To make a formal complaint about the Children and Families Service, please email children.complaints@hackney.gov.uk or tel 020 8356 5800.
+To make a formal complaint about the Children and Families Service, email children.complaints@hackney.gov.uk or tel 020 8356 5800.

 We encourage people to make their own complaint wherever possible, but if you are unable or unwilling to do so, we may take a complaint from a representative, such as a relative, friend or other professional.